The stationary horizon and semi-infinite geodesics in the directed landscape

 \subsection{Geodesics in the directed landscape}

-The directed landscape is a random continuous function $\Ll:\Rup \to \R$ that has been shown to be the scaling limit of a large class of models in the KPZ universality class, and is expected to be a universal limit of such models.
-As an example, we cite the theorem for convergence of exponential last-passage percolation in Theorem~\ref{thm:conv_to_DL} in Appendix~\ref{sec:LPP}.
+The directed landscape, originally constructed in~\cite{Directed_Landscape}, is a random continuous function $\Ll:\Rup \to \R$ that arises as the scaling limit of a large class of models in the KPZ universality class, and is expected to be a universal limit of such models.
+We cite the theorem for convergence of exponential last-passage percolation in Theorem~\ref{thm:conv_to_DL} in Appendix~\ref{sec:LPP}, and summarize some key points from~\cite{Directed_Landscape} here.
 The directed landscape satisfies the metric composition law: for $(x,s;y,u) \in \Rup$ and $t \in (s,u)$, \be \Ll(x,s;y,u) = \sup_{z \in \R}\{\Ll(x,s;z,t) + \Ll(z,t;y,u)\}. \ee This implies the reverse triangle inequality: for $s < t < u$ and $(x,y,z) \in \R^3$, $\Ll(x,s;z,t) + \Ll(z,t;y,u) \le \Ll(x,s;y,u)$.
 Furthermore, over disjoint time intervals $(s_i,t_i)$, $1 \le i \le n$, the processes $(x,y) \mapsto \Ll(x,s_i;y,t_i)$ are independent.